King Meets Figures From Palestinian Refugee Camps, Reaffirms Strength Of Jordan's Internal Front

-Amman, April 8 (Petra) -- His Majesty King Abdullah II on Monday said at a meeting with figures from Palestinian refugee camps in Jordan that Jordanians are strong in their unity and dedication to the security and prosperity of their nation.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Monday said at a meeting with figures from Palestinian refugee camps in Jordan that Jordanians are strong in their unity and dedication to the security and prosperity of their nation.

-During the meeting, held at Madareb Bani Hashem at the Royal Hashemite Court, His Majesty said a strong and stable Jordan is best equipped to support its Arab brothers, especially the Palestinians.
+During the meeting, held at Madareb Bani Hashem at the Royal Hashemite Court, His Majesty said a strong and stable Jordan is best equipped to support its Arab brothers, especially the Palestinians, according to a Royal Court statement.

-Jordan has stood against attempts to question its honest positions since the establishment of the state, yet the Kingdom has never abandones its values and its clear role, His Majesty said.
+Jordan has stood against attempts to question its honest positions since the establishment of the state, yet the Kingdom has never abandoned its values and its clear role, His Majesty said.

-The King reaffirmed that Jordan will always stand for goodwill and honourable positions, in line with its deep-rooted principles.
+The King reaffirmed that Jordan will always stand for goodwill and honourable positions, in line with its deep-rooted principles, the statement said.

 For their part, the camp representatives reiterated their support for the King, commending Jordan's honourable position towards Gazans.